underworldcode/stripy/README.md

 - Triangulation (Cartesian coordinates)
 - sTriangulation (Spherical coordinates)

-Aside from the intent of triangulating Cartesian and Spherical coordinates, the classes share almost identical methods and attributes.
-They can be easily interchanged.
+These classes share similar methods and can be easily interchanged.

 To run a series of tests, execute ``python tests/__init__.py``.